-The Leader will appoint or remove Portfolio Holders and allocate portfolio responsibilities in accordance with this Chapter of the Constitution-and the Executive Procedure Rules.
+The Leader will appoint or remove Portfolio Holders and allocate portfolio responsibilities in accordance with this Chapter of the Constitution.
 Changes can be made by the Leader for insertion without the need to formally change the constitution at Council

 All Portfolio Holders will provide an integrated response to future challenges; engage in appropriate partnerships, and deliver a 'whole Council' response on the quality of life and wellbeing needs of clients and communities.